Analysis: What's Up With the Ending?

 The wagon carrying Dracula's body in its box comes up the hill, driven by a group of Szgany (an ethnic group native to Romania) who are loyal to Count Dracula.
 Quincey Morris, Arthur Holmwood, Jonathan Harker, and Jack Seward ride up on horseback.
-The conflict begins.
-Quincey Morris gets knifed in the side.
+The conflict begins... and our boy Quincey Morris gets knifed in the side.

-The novel is called Dracula, and sure, Count Dracula, as the antagonist, is the unifying element of the novel.
-The good guys have relatively little in common, besides their desire to kill Dracula.
+The novel is called Dracula and Count Dracula, as the antagonist, is the unifying element of the novel.
+The good guys have relatively little in common besides their desire to kill Dracula.
 Considering that the novel is named after him, though, Dracula himself makes relatively few appearances after Jonathan leaves Castle Dracula at the end of Chapter 4.

-So why, if one of them has to die, does it have to be Quincey?
-Well, there are several possible reasons.
+So if one of them has to die, does it have to be Quincey?
+Our opinion: Yep, it sure does.
 First of all, he's the character we know least about.
 He never records a journal, so we never hear his point of view.
 We never meet any of his family members, or even hear of their existence.
-He seems hardly to have a history at all, beyond his past exploits as a hunter and outdoorsman, and his longstanding friendship with Jack Seward and Arthur Holmwood.
+He seems hardly to have a history at all, beyond his past exploits as a hunter and outdoorsman and his longstanding friendships with Jack Seward and Arthur Holmwood.